AdrianRegister/CRPG/README.md

   - Full training pit functionality
   - Fights are fully playable, but do not yet scale with player level.

-#### To play, simply load index.html in your browser!
+#### To play, go to https://adrianregister.github.io/CRPG/, OR simply load index.html in your browser!
 The entire game file is one big JavaScript file.